 Adding floor-to-ceiling curtains and placing a piece of furniture directly under the smaller basement windows can give the room the depth and warmth it needs.
 You could even hang curtains on a blank wall where you have no windows.
 This will make the space seem livable and welcoming, even without natural light.

-Talk to the team at Utah Blinds Gallery and get advice on choosing basement window treatments that fit the style of your basement as well as contribute to a safe, energy-efficient, private living area.
+Talk to the team at Utah Blinds Gallery Wallpaper Warehouse and get advice on choosing basement window treatments that fit the style of your basement as well as contribute to a safe, energy-efficient, private living area.